-As a company, our aim is to inspire people to wear our two labels: Dark Sentinel and DSent.
-We achieve this through having distinctive, recognisable casual and fitness designs that strike the balance between high quality and affordability.
+As a company, our aim is to inspire people to wear our two brand labels: Dark Sentinel and DSent.
+We achieve this through having distinctive, recognisable casual and fitness designs that strike the balance between high quality and affordability and are produced with the highest regard to the environment and business ethics.
 The rules we set ourselves in delivering this aim are derived from our values.
 These are:

 - we demand that all workers involved in our supply chains are treated respectfully and paid fairly;